Skip to main content

 % Daily Values based on a 2,000 calorie diet (FDA reference).

 Brown rice is a whole grain that retains the bran and germ layers stripped away in white rice processing.
 These layers contain fiber, B vitamins, and minerals that make brown rice a more nutritious option for sustained energy.
-The 4.6g of fiber per 100g (dry) is nearly double white rice's 2.8g, which slows digestion, promotes fullness, and helps prevent blood sugar spikes.
+The 1.8g of fiber per 100g (cooked) is nearly five times white rice's 0.4g, which slows digestion, promotes fullness, and helps prevent blood sugar spikes.
+For reference, dry brown rice has about 4.6g of fiber per 100g.

-Brown rice contains 0.7mg of niacin per 100g but the full niacin value is higher at 6.3mg, supporting energy metabolism.
-The 289mg of potassium per 100g helps regulate fluid balance and muscle function.
-The 2mg of iron per 100g contributes to oxygen transport in the blood.
+Niacin at 1.9mg per 100g cooked supports energy metabolism.
+The 89mg of potassium per 100g cooked helps regulate fluid balance and muscle function.
+The 0.6mg of iron per 100g cooked contributes to oxygen transport in the blood.

 For meal prep, cook a large batch of brown rice at the start of the week (one cup dry yields about three cups cooked) and portion it with chicken breast, ground beef, or salmon for easy macro-tracked meals throughout the week.